 Study A level Sociology with us and benefit from:

 Choose when and where you access your course, using learn@nec our 24/7 learning platform.

 This easy-to-use learning platform includes interactive checkpoints, quizzes and activities to help you evaluate your progress.

 You’ll have access to support from a personal tutor.
 All NEC tutors are subject experts, with experience of supporting online learners.

-Meet Mike who is just one of our first-class sociology tutors:
+Meet Mo who is just one of our first-class Sociology tutors:

 *The specification suggests that 300 hours is needed.
 You’ll also need time to complete assignments and prepare yourself for exams and some courses like English literature involve a lot of reading.
 Everyone is different so it’s impossible to say with certainty how long a course will take you, but you should expect to spend longer than 300 hours.
 Taken across the length of time we recommend, this equates to approximately 5 hours per week.
 This will increase if you choose to take it over a shorter time frame or may be less if you are retaking a subject and have covered a lot of of the course content.